YA Dystopian Novels: It’s the end of the world

 YA dystopian books

-After the Green Withered is another futuristic dystopian novel that I really enjoyed.
+After the Green Withered is another futuristic dystopian novel that I enjoyed.
 This book follows a world that no longer has green grass or flowy rivers.
 Drought has swept across the globe.
-The book follows Enora Byrnes who lives in the aftermath.
+The book follows Enora Byrnes, who lives in the aftermath.
 Water is now considered a currency.
-When Enora is offered a pretty high-end job she realizes that there are major secrets being kept from the citizens.
+When Enora is offered a pretty high-end job, she realizes that major secrets are being kept from the citizens.

 Amazon | Bookshop